-- A guaranteed death benefit and premium
+- A guaranteed death benefit and premium for life.

 - The cash value that is accumulated over the length of the policy and can be used as savings or could be borrowed against should you need money while you’re still alive.